Position

 Responsibilities:

-• Develop and implement field operation plans, schedules, and budgets.
+• Develop and implement field operation plans, ensuring timely completion of tasks.

-• Ensure compliance with company policies, procedures, and regulatory requirements.
+• Ensure compliance with company policies and procedures, as well as local regulations.

 Qualifications